jisungahn10/jisungahn10.github.io/_projects/braad.md

     <div class="col"></div>
 </div>

-With this metric, the manipulabiliy can be found at several points distributed throughout the workspace to visualize the robot's capabilities.
-Monte Carlo method is used to analyze the manipulability of the robot across the entire workspace (Figure 4), where the red points indicate regions of higher manipulability.
-A circular region of highest manipulability can be observed from the visualization of the manipulability.
+The manipulability of the robot across the entire workspace was analyzed using the Monte Carlo method (Figure 4), where the red points indicate regions of higher manipulability.
+A circular region of highest manipulability can be observed from the analysis.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">